-The total amount we will pay under Partial Payment Specified Illness Benefit is limited to the amount of the Accelerated Specified Illness Benefit.
+The total amount we will pay under Partial Payment Specified Illness Benefit is limited to the amount of the Life Insured's Accelerated or Standalone Specified Illness Benefit.

 We will not pay any Partial Payment Specified Illness Benefit if a Life Insured dies within 14 days of the date the Partial Payment Specified Illness is diagnosed or the specified surgery taking place, as appropriate.